capitalone/jwt-security/README.md

 ## Motivation

-Outer (public) API perimeters of systems are typically secured using API Gateways.
-When we build a system, internally, using a microservice architecture, however, it is important to also secure communication between microservices, even if they are "hidden" from the outside world, behind the Gateway.
-An effective, and increasingly popular, solution to securing such communications is: using JSON Web Tokens.
-It's gained popularity due to its decentralized, stateless and asymmetric approach that makes such solution both scalable, performant as well as secure.
-You can read more about it at: http://www.freshblurbs.com/blog/2017/04/09/json-web-tokens-oauth2.html
+Public API perimeters of systems are typically secured using API Gateways and OAuth2.
+However, when we implement a system using a microservice architecture, it is important to also secure communication *between* microservices, even if they are "hidden" from the outside world, behind the Gateway.
+An effective, and increasingly popular, solution to securing such communications is: using JSON Web Tokens (JWTs).
+JWTs have gained significant popularity due to their decentralized, stateless and asymmetric approach to authentication that makes a solution based on them scalable, performant and secure.
+You can read more about using JWTs for security at: http://www.freshblurbs.com/blog/2017/04/09/json-web-tokens-oauth2.html

 ## Installation